geodrns/pokemon-vgc-ai/README.md

         def get_n_teams(self) -> int
 ```

-Several standard methods can be used to query uusage and winrate information of isolated moves, pokemon and teams.
+Several standard methods can be used to query usage and winrate information of isolated moves, pokemon and teams.

-### Create My VGC AI Agent
+### Create My Battle Policy

 The battle policy must inherit from `BattlePolicy` (example bellow).
 The team build policy must inherit from
 `TeamBuildPolicy`.